gisphm/vim-gradle/README.md

 ### Through the Gradle ###

-Your interest in the *Vim-Gradle* plugin probably means that you have *Gradle* already installed.
+Your interest in the *vim-gradle* plugin probably means that you have *Gradle* already installed.
 Then you can run either

 ```
 #!shell